blevinstein/GameAI/Readme.md

 - Learning rates need careful tuning.
 Perhaps I should implement local learning rates, or allow learning rates to mutate.
 - Weights near zero are like a trap: they decrease their effect, and thus their exposure to modification during backpropagation.
-Should trying avoiding them.
+Better results when removing initial weights farther from zero.
+Still see problems when a whole layer of synapses (i.e. one matrix) contains small values.

 ASPIRATIONAL
 ------------